-Implement a Transportation Management Agency (TMA) with area partners to create a better vision for transit serving Milwaukie and Clackamas County communities

-This action is directed as a coalition and partnership effort that will serve as the foundation to implement future climate action.
+Implement a Transportation Management Agency (TMA) with area partners to create a better vision for transit serving Milwaukie and Clackamas County communities will serve as the foundation to implement future climate action.
 Milwaukie will coordinate with Clackamas County, Metro, TriMet, as well as neighboring communities.
 PGE will also serve as a partner as it relates to net zero plan components (e.g., electric vehicles, last mile connection via EV micro-transit).
 The following plans and partner staff will contribute to the formation and integration with partners.
 Metro's Climate Smart Strategy has a number of the needed strategies and actions to address decarbonization of the transportation sector.
 This document served as an important reference in scaling the types of actions that Milwaukie is interested in adopting.